Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 \begin{cor} The deterministic counterpart of the Bayes filter satisfies the recursion

 \end{cor}

-\begin{proof} The right-hand side is deterministic as $\update{t}^\sharp$ and $\filtB{t-1}^\sharp$ are, and deterministic morphisms form a symmetric monoidal subcategory.
-Post-composition with $\samp{}$ shows that it is the deterministic counterpart of the right-hand side of~\eqref{eqn:BayesUpdateNonDet}.
-Therefore the claim follows from~\eqref{eqn:BayesUpdateNonDet} because we are in a $\as{}$-compatibly representable Markov category (\cref{defn:ASCompRep}). \end{proof}
+\begin{proof} Both sides of the equation are deterministic, and post-composition with $\samp{}$ shows that they are the deterministic counterparts of the two sides of~\eqref{eqn:BayesUpdateNonDet}.
+Therefore the claim follows by $\as{}$-compatible representability (\cref{defn:ASCompRep}). \end{proof}

 Since the recursion of \cref{cor:BayesUpdateDet} is easy to expand, we immediately arrive at the following.

 \begin{cor} In any \as{}-compatibly representable Markov category with conditionals, the Bayes filter can be written as the single string diagram